1994 First Union 400

 The 1994 First Union 400 was the seventh stock car race of the 1994 NASCAR Winston Cup Series season and the 44th iteration of the event.
 The race was held on Sunday, April 17, 1994, in North Wilkesboro, North Carolina at the North Wilkesboro Speedway, a 0.625 mi oval short track.
 The race took the scheduled 400 laps to complete.
-In a late-race charge, Hendrick Motorsports driver Terry Labonte would make a pass for the lead with 30 to go and hold off the field to take his 12th career NASCAR Winston Cup Series victory, his first victory of the season, and his first win in 135 races, having not won since the 1989 DieHard 500.
+In a late-race charge, Hendrick Motorsports driver Terry Labonte would make a pass for the lead with 30 to go and hold off the field to take his 12th career NASCAR Winston Cup Series victory, his first victory of the season, and his first win in 135 races, having not won since the 1989 Talladega DieHard 500.
 To fill out the top three, Penske Racing South driver Rusty Wallace and Robert Yates Racing driver Ernie Irvan would finish second and third, respectively.

 Background

 North Wilkesboro Speedway is a short oval racetrack located on U.S. Route 421, about five miles east of the town of North Wilkesboro, North Carolina, or 80 miles north of Charlotte.
 It measures 0.625 mi and features a unique uphill backstretch and downhill frontstretch.
 It has previously held races in NASCAR's top three series, including 93 Winston Cup Series races.
 The track, a NASCAR original, operated from 1949, NASCAR's inception, until the track's original closure in 1996.
 The speedway briefly reopened in 2010 and hosted several stock car series races before closing again in the spring of 2011.
 It was re-opened in August 2022 for grassroots racing.